 The bacteria in plaque produce acid that can eat right through tooth enamel (the hard, protective covering on your teeth), opening the way for cavities to develop.
 Plaque also causes infection of the gums, leading to gum disease, which in its early stage is called gingivitis.

-Dr. Tully also performs a dental exam to gather information about your oral health.
+Our doctors also performs a dental exam to gather information about your oral health.
 Checking for dental decay is only a small part of the complete oral exam.
-Dr. Tully also check s for gum disease and also examines the health of your entire mouth and the surrounding soft tissues, which includes checking for such things as precancerous or cancerous lesions; oral sores or irritations to gum tissue; fit of dentures or bridges; and proper bite.
-Dr. Tully and your hygienist will look for and feel your neck and oral tissues for lumps, masses, growths, red or white patches or recurring sore areas.
+Our doctors also check s for gum disease and also examines the health of your entire mouth and the surrounding soft tissues, which includes checking for such things as precancerous or cancerous lesions; oral sores or irritations to gum tissue; fit of dentures or bridges; and proper bite.
+Our doctors and your hygienist will look for and feel your neck and oral tissues for lumps, masses, growths, red or white patches or recurring sore areas.
 This is all part of our cancer screenings.
 Medical and dental histories are also obtained, along with diagnostic information from x-rays, laboratory or other tests.
 Oral health is integrally connected with your general health.
 Checkups are important because some diseases or medical conditions have signs that can appear in the mouth.
 Diabetes, nutritional and vitamin deficiencies and hormonal irregularities are some examples.

 In the end, it has always been our office’s goal to be proactive in maintaining good oral health with preventative treatment and maintenance.